Module Lecturer in TV Studies and Associate Fellow of the Institute of Advanced Studies (IAS)

 Coventry, CV4 7HS

 Michael Samuel holds a PhD from the University of Leeds.
-His research, which was sponsored by the White Rose College of the Arts and Humanities, proposes a new television category—'Popular Factual Heritage Television'—which is justified through the analysis of the depiction of British heritage across a cycle of popular factual programmes produced in the UK, post-2008, and their relationship with Britain's heritage industry.
-Prior to his PhD, he earned a Masters by Research in Media Studies and a BA (Hons) in Screen Studies from Swansea University, and a PGCE from the University of Wales Newport.
-Michael's research spans a range of disciplines, including popular factual and reality television, heritage and cultural studies, popular culture, technology and consumption, and World Cinemas, and his publication record is equally diverse.
-He has taught at the University of Warwick since 2019, overseeing the design and delivery of a core undergraduate and postgraduate Television Studies module, respectively, and facilitating seminars in Film Studies.
-While exploring foundational and emerging Television Theory, his teaching, like his research, prioritises an interdisciplinary approach, incorporating theory from Film, Video Game and Cultural Studies to account for the increasingly converged nature of visual media and contemporary modes of distribution, interaction and consumption.
+His research—sponsored by a White Rose College of the Arts and Humanities scholarship—explored the depiction of British heritage across a cycle of popular factual programmes produced in the UK, post-2008, and their relationship with Britain's heritage industry.
+Prior to his PhD, he earned a Masters by Research in Media Studies, a BA (Hons) in Screen Studies from Swansea University, and a PGCE from the University of Wales Newport.
+Though primarily occupied with TV Studies, Michael's research spans a range of disciplines, including Cultural and Heritage Studies, World Cinemas, Technology, Digital Games, Art, Philosophy and Design.

 Teaching at Warwick